greatexpectationslabs/tutorial-gx-in-the-data-pipeline/README.md

    ```
    docker compose up --build --detach
    ```
+   > [!Initial Docker compose build time]
+   > The first time you start the Docker compose instance, the constituent Docker images need to be built.
+This process can take several minutes.

-4. Access JupyterLab (to run tutorial cookbooks) and Airflow (to examine data pipeline) using a web browser.
+4. Access the JupyterLab (to run tutorial cookbooks) and Airflow (to run data pipelines) applications using a web browser.
    * JupyterLab: `http://localhost:8888/lab`
      * No credentials are required.
    * Airflow: `http://localhost:8080`